Khandoker09/Value-at-Risk-Analysis/Readme.md

-# Monte Carlo simulation

-its a non diterministic methods to simulate a problem that start at a random value and result random value. everytime this simulation gives us a different result. using all  of the result it creates a a normalize distribuition which give a close result of actual behavior

 # What is Daily Adjusted closing price?
 Its the closing price where dividend and stock splis were taken into consideration to get more accurate price value.